Judah ha-Nasi: His teachers

-His teacher at Usha was R' Judah bar Ilai, who was officially employed in the house of the patriarch as judge in religious and legal questions.
+His teacher at Usha was Judah bar Ilai, who was officially employed in the house of the patriarch as judge in religious and legal questions.
 In later years, Judah described how in his childhood he read the Book of Esther at Usha in the presence of Judah bar Ilai.

-Judah felt especial reverence for R' Jose ben Halafta, the student of Akiva's who had the closest relations with Simon ben Gamaliel.
+Judah felt especial reverence for Jose ben Halafta, the student of Akiva's who had the closest relations with Simon ben Gamaliel.
 When, in later years, Judah raised objections to Jose's opinions, he would say: "We poor ones undertake to attack Jose, though our time compares with his as the profane with the holy!"
 Judah hands down a halakhah by Jose in Menachot 14a.

-Judah studied from R' Shimon bar Yochai in "Tekoa", a place some have identified with Meron.
+Judah studied from Shimon bar Yochai in Teqoa, a place some have identified with Meron.
 He also studied with Eleazar ben Shammua.
 Judah did not study with Rabbi Meir, evidently in consequence of the conflicts which distanced Meir from the house of the patriarch.
 However, he considered himself lucky even to have seen Meir from behind.

 Another of Judah's teachers was Nathan the Babylonian, who also took a part in the conflict between Meir and the patriarch; Judah confessed that once, in a fit of youthful ardour, he had failed to treat Nathan with due reverence.
 In both halakhic and aggadic tradition, Judah's opinion is often opposed to Nathan's.

 In the Jerusalemite tradition, Judah ben Korshai (the halakhic specialist mentioned as assistant to Simon ben Gamaliel) is designated as Judah's real teacher.
 Jacob ben Hanina (possibly the R. Jacob whose patronymic is not given and in whose name Judah quotes halakhic sentences) is also mentioned as one of Judah's teachers, and is said to have asked him to repeat halakhic sentences.

 Judah was also taught by his father (Simon ben Gamaliel); when the two differed on a halakhic matter, the father was generally stricter.
 Judah himself says: "My opinion seems to me more correct than that of my father"; and he then proceeds to give his reasons.
 Humility was a virtue ascribed to Judah, and he admired it greatly in his father, who openly recognised Shimon bar Yochai's superiority, thus displaying the same modesty as the Bnei Bathyra when they gave way to Hillel, and as Jonathan when he voluntarily gave precedence to his friend David.